Download Printable Version (PDF)

 “How long should we meditate?” asked Reuben.

 “As long as it takes to still your mind.
 It might take only a minute.
 If it can’t be done in half an hour, try again tomorrow.
-Every morning may be enough, or whenever you are flustered, meditate then and there.
-But if you treat this kind of prayer as a chore and measure your progress by the time spent, you’ll get little out of it.
-It’s like tuning an instrument: It’s not how long you spend tuning, but how it sounds after.”
+Every morning may be enough, or whenever you are flustered, meditate then and there.”

 “So we meditate until we’re bored of it?” asked Thomas.